pmackenz/FEM.edu/docs/_sources/implementation/Element_class.rst.txt

     See `Inherited methods`_ below for more detail on the :code:`DrawElement` class.

-.. automodule:: elements.Element
+.. automodule:: femedu.elements.Element
   :members:

 Inherited methods
 ---------------------

-.. automodule:: elements.DrawElement
+.. automodule:: femedu.elements.DrawElement
   :members: